Transfer a licence from a non recognised country

 If you hold a car or motorcycle driver’s licence from a non-recognised country that is current or expired less than 12 months, you will need to pass a theory test and a practical driving assessment.

-If you hold an overseas truck or heavy vehicle licence, you will need to apply for a new licence for the relevant vehicle class.
+If you hold an overseas truck or heavy vehicle licence, you will need to meet eligibility requirements for that class and apply for a new licence for the relevant vehicle class.

 Follow the steps below to find out how to transfer your current overseas licence from a non-recognised country.